-Prisoner of the Infidels: The Memoir of an Ottoman Muslim in Seventeenth-Century Europe (Paperback)
+Prisoner of the Infidels: The Memoir of an Ottoman Muslim in Seventeenth-Century Europe (World Literature in Translation) (Paperback)

 A pioneering work of Ottoman Turkish literature, Prisoner of the Infidels brings the seventeenth-century memoir of Osman Agha of Timişoara—slave, adventurer, and diplomat—into English for the first time.
 The sweeping story of Osman’s life begins upon his capture and subsequent enslavement during the Ottoman–Habsburg Wars.
 Adrift in a landscape far from his home and traded from one master to another, Osman tells a tale of indignation and betrayal but also of wonder and resilience, punctuated with queer trysts, back-alley knife fights, and elaborate ruses to regain his freedom.